rahulppatidar/rp_acf_readonly_text_field/README.md

 ## License

-This project is opensource project ininitial level.
+This project is opensource project in initial level.

 ## Acknowledgments